 - Explore: Walk around the museum and use the app as your tour guide

-- Scan: You may scan QR code in each gallery around the museum for further information.
+- Scan: You may scan the QR code in each gallery around the museum for further information.

-- Discover: View more information about galleries, topic, photos and videos on the app.
+- Discover: View more information about galleries, topics, photos, and videos on the app.

 The museum app is available on Google Play for Android users and the Apple store of iOS users.
 The customized app will provide easy access to the museum’s gallery information for a fun and interactive museum tour.
 It uses Bluetooth technology and a QR code that allows real-time delivery of information.